Key takeaways

 Maximized NOI

-As a property manager, you’re probably familiar with NOI (net operating income).
+As a property manager, you’re probably familiar with NOI in real estate (net operating income).

 Your NOI is a calculation that determines the profitability of your business.
-In general, you can calculate your building’s NOI by subtracting your operating expenses from your gross operating income.
+You can calculate your building’s NOI by subtracting your operating expenses from your gross operating income.

 In order to maximize your property’s NOI, do the following things: